graasp/docs/blog/unlisted/unlisted-staging-updates.md

   - allow local file when updating item schema
   - do not check password format on password login
 - Escape title in emails for special characters
+- Infrastructure:
-- Infrastructure: Put nudenet back in container, setup single db instance
+  - Put nudenet back in container, setup single db instance
+  - Move Redis in a container

 <!-- Generic message -->